scalameta/metals/docs/editors/debug-adapter-protocol.md

 `envFile` is an optional parameter, which allows you to specify a path to a `.env` file with additional environment variables.
 It supports single line as well as multi-line quoted values (without value substitution).
+Any variables defined in the `env` object take precedence over those from the `.env` file.

 ### Wiring it all together